 Student Demographics: 75 percent Caucasian; 19.5 percent Hispanic; 2.5 percent African American; 1.9 percent Asian; and less than 1 percent both American Indian/Alaskan Native and multi-racial.

-The 2018-2019 Annual Report contains information about the 2018-2019 school year with regard to educational innovation and student achievement.
-Learn about our progress with the facilities strategic initiative, advancements in curriculum and instruction, community engagement efforts and many other points of pride within the District.
+The 2019-2020 Annual Report contains information about the 2019-2020 school year regarding educational innovation and District initiatives.
+Learn about our progress with the facilities master plan, advancements in curriculum and instruction, community engagement efforts and many other points of pride within the District.